-Today I’ve got a guest post from Jordann, a part time runner, yogi, local foodie, and personal finance aficionado.
+Today I’ve got a guest post from Jordann, a part-time runner, yogi, local foodie, and personal finance aficionado.
 She’s also a full time marketing professional living and working in Atlantic Canada.
 She writes about her life at her blog My Alternate Life.
+Today she’s going to talk all about giving to charity on a budget.
 Make sure to follow her on Twitter and Facebook! – Mo’ Houses

 Even though I want to get out of debt as quickly as possible, it’s still important to me to be a good person, and that means giving to charity.
 I think it’s really important to give back to the people less fortunate than myself, and to support causes that I care about, like animal welfare and the environment.
 After all, if I don’t donate, why should anyone else?

 Still, it’s hard to part with my hard earned cash, especially since I know every dollar that goes towards other things is a dollar more I’m going to have to pay on my debt down the road.

 For this reason, I try to find as many ways as possible to donate other resources of mine towards charity.
 Here are some of the ways I do that:

 I never used to donate blood.
 I was in the disqualified group for the longest time.
 For awhile it was for being under the required minimum weight, then it was for my tattoos, or travelling abroad.
 Finally in the last year or so, I’ve been able to start giving blood on a regular basis, and have donated several times so far.
 It’s a quick and easy way to donate my, ahem, resources.
 The actual part where the needle is in my arm only takes about 15 minutes, and the whole appointment lasts no more than 45 minutes.
 I can donate once every two months, and my blood will go towards giving life to people who are in desperate need of that precious resource.